-Customer satisfaction is the key to a loyal customer base and a successful business.
-They are loyal, great advocates of your brand, give you repeat business, and genuinely want you to succeed in the market.
+Customers form the most important part of the business and hence businesses always try to increase customer satisfaction.
+It is the key to a loyal customer base and a successful business.
+They are great advocates of your brand, give you repeat business, and genuinely want you to succeed in the market.
 Without satisfied customers, you will not have loyal customers.
 Without customer loyalty, you may not have customers that stay long.
 They will switch to your competitors or the next best option as and when they get the chance.
 Customer satisfaction and loyalty saves you money; it is 7x costlier to acquire new customers than retain old ones.

 A recent customer study suggested about 65% of an organization’s business revenue comes from its existing customers.